Salmonella Outbreak Linked To Crested Geckos

-U.S. public health officials are urging gecko owners to use common sense rather than get rid of their pet after 20 people nationwide were infected with salmonella.
+U.S. public health officials are urging crested gecko (Rhacodactylus ciliatus) owners to use common sense rather than get rid of their pet after 20 people nationwide were infected with salmonella.

 Over the past 17 months, 20 people contracted the bacterial strain.
 Two cases each were reported in Ohio, Pennsylvania, Washington and Wisconsin and single cases in Florida, Iowa, Illinois, Indiana, Kansas, Massachusetts, Minnesota, Montana, New Hampshire, New York, Tennessee and Virginia.

 None of the sickened people, ranging in age from 57 to less than 1, died.
 Three needed to be hospitalized, CDC stated.

 “The pet industry is working closely with CDC to determine the source of the crested geckos linked to this outbreak in order to prevent additional illnesses,” the agency noted.
 CDC is teaming up with veterinary and agriculture officials on the investigation.

 - Wash hands thoroughly with soap and water after handling reptiles and their habitats, food or equipment.

 - Children younger than 5, people with weakened immune systems and adults older than 65 are at higher risk for serious illness from salmonella.
 They should not touch reptiles or their surroundings.